heyxmirko/leave-to-discord/README.md

 ## Customization

-You can customize the appearance of the overlay modal by overwriting the CSS in the `discord-overlay.js` file to better fit the design of your website.
+You can customize the appearance of the overlay modal by overwriting the CSS of the `discord-overlay.js` file to better fit the design of your website.

 **Note:** The overlay will only appear once.
 To reset it for testing purposes, clear your browser's local storage or use an incognito window.